miklevin/MikeLev.in/_posts/2024-12-07-zenos-paradox-knuth-brooks.md

     [6] https://www.youtube.com/watch?v=4SBZntayRFA
     [7] https://stackoverflow.com/questions/4128103/program-to-simulate-zenos-paradox-in-java
     [8] http://www.joshbarczak.com/blog/?p=580

+## The Unix Philosophy as a Safety Net

 **Me**: Unix and the Unix philosophy in general that has carried over to Linux appears to be a way to defensively mitigate against this effect with a combination of an 80/20-rule pragmatic approach, and the very shell pipeline methodology you mention in that story.
 It's one of shoving complexity around so that the granularity ends up in the right place for good, manageable system interfaces.
 In other words, when someone goes down the rabbit hole, it's good to attach some rappelling safety gear.